astrovm/hosty/README.md

 ## Blacklist

+Hosty will keep your hosts file modifications if you don't write them below the indicated line, but you can also use a blacklist.

-You can add domains to block editing the file `/etc/hosts.blacklist` (with root permissions) or `~/.hosty.blacklist`, one domain name per line.
+Add the domains to block editing the file `/etc/hosts.blacklist` (with root permissions) or `~/.hosty.blacklist`, one domain name per line.

 ## Add hosts files sources